From Iceland — COVID Roundup: No New Domestic Cases Yesterday

 No new domestic cases of the coronavirus were detected yesterday, according to the latest data from covid.is.

 Seven people are currently hospitalised with the virus, with none in intensive care.
-13 people are currently in quarantine, with another 11 in isolation, up slightly from yesterday.
-The 14-day incidence of infection per 100,000 people is now 0.5, where it was yesterday, while incidence at border screening is now at 2.5, up from 3.0 yesterday.
+13 people are currently in quarantine, with another 11 in isolation, where it was yesterday.
+The 14-day incidence of infection per 100,000 people is now 0.5, where it was yesterday, while incidence at border screening is now at 2.5, as was also the case yesterday.

 The schedule of which demographics are getting the vaccine and when can be found here (available only in Icelandic for now).